Defining Workflow Tasks

 Task arguments

-A task function can define any number of arguments.
-This example task takes three arguments of different types:
+A task function can define any number of additional arguments.
+This example task takes three additional arguments of different types:

 Instance type (compute specs)

-Set a task's instance type with the following syntax:
+You can specify a different instance type to use for a given task with the following syntax:

-The following instance types are supported for all workspaces:
+The following instance types are available for workflow tasks:

 See pricing details.